-Low-level ventilations is provided from either the passenger and drivers door, or behind the drivers seat.
-High-level ventilation is provided by sky lights located in the roof of the vehicle All ventilation complies with European Standards and vents should not be obstructed in any way as this could lead to insufficient fresh air.
+Low-level ventilation is provided via the entrance step well.
+High-level ventilation is provided by sky lights located in the roof of the vehicle.

+All ventilation complies with European Standards and vents should not be obstructed in any way as this could lead to insufficient fresh air.
 If this occurs, the confined atmosphere becomes deficient in oxygen which leads to the formation of the highly poisonous gas carbon monoxide (CO).
 CO is odourless, colourless and tasteless and will rapidly cause unconsciousness followed by death.

 If this happens there is little or no warning prior to collapse.
-Note: There is no danger providing